firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

 #.
 Black boxes must be "clock-gateable" by replacing its input clock with a gated equivalent which will be used
    to stall simulation time in that module.
   #.
 As a consequence, target clock-gating cannot be implemented using black-box primitives, and must instead be modelled by
-     adding clock-enables to all state elements of the gated clock domain.
+     adding clock-enables to all state elements of the gated clock domain (i.e., by adding a feedback mux on registers to conditionally block updates, and by gating write-enables on memories).
+     .
 #.
 Asynchronous reset must only be implemented using Rocket Chip's black-box async reset.
    These are replaced with synchronously reset registers using a FIRRTL transformation.